tapirdata/wson/README.md

 // equivalent to entry

 ```

-There is somewhat faster native C++ implementation of a WSON-parser and -stringifyer: [wson-addon](https://www.npmjs.com/package/wson-addon).
+There is a somewhat faster native C++ implementation of a WSON-parser and WSON-stringifyer: [wson-addon](https://www.npmjs.com/package/wson-addon).
-Since version 2.6.0 of this module the optional dependency to `wson-addon` been removed.
-Now the native implementation can be attached manually
-by using the option `addon`:
+Since version 2.6.0 of the `wson`-module the optional dependency to `wson-addon` been removed.
+Now the native implementation can be attached manually by using the option `addon`:

 ```js
 import wsonFactory from 'wson'